JamesWRC/overseerr/README.md

 **Overseerr** is a free and open source software application for managing requests for your media library.
 It integrates with your existing services, such as **[Sonarr](https://sonarr.tv/)**, **[Radarr](https://radarr.video/)**, and **[Plex](https://www.plex.tv/)**!

+## Overseerr+ Features
+- Arrivals Tab | See what content is being added over the next month
+- Support Tab | Many users ask how to support your, efforts?
+Now you can with Stripe payment link integrations

 ## Current Features

 - Full Plex integration.
 Authenticate and manage user access with Plex!